Parantaka I: Personal life

-From his inscriptions we can gather a few details about Parantaka I's personal life.
+From his inscriptions we can gather a few details about Parantaka's personal life.
 He had many wives, of whom no fewer than eleven appear in the inscriptions.
 He was religious but secular and encouraged various faiths.
 We find various members of his family building temples and regularly making donations to various shrines across the kingdom.
 Kotanta Rama, incidental with Rajaditya, was the eldest son of Parantaka I. There is an inscription of him from Tiruvorriyur making a donation for some lamps during the 30th year of his father.
 Besides him he had several other sons; Arikulakesari, Gandaraditya and Uttamasili.

 Parankata had the Chera Perumals as his close allies and the relationship was further strengthened by two marriages.
 The king is assumed to have married two distinct Chera princesses (the mothers of his two sons, Rajaditya and Arinjaya).

 A member of the retinue of pillaiyar (prince) Rajadittadeva gave a gift to the Vishnu temple at Tirunavalur/Tirumanallur in the 32nd year of Parantaka I. Tirunavalur was also known as "Rajadittapuram" after Rajaditya.
 It is assumed that a large number of warriors from the aristocratic families of the Chera kingdom were part of the contingent of this Chera-Chola prince.
 In the 39th year of Parantaka I, his daughter-in-law, Mahadevadigal, a queen of Rajaditya and the daughter of Lataraja donated a lamp to the temple of Rajadityesvara for the merit of her brother.
 He had at least two daughters: Viramadevi and Anupama.
 Uttamasili does not appear to have lived long enough to succeed to the Chola throne.

 He bore numerous epithets such as Viranarayana, Virakirti, Vira-Chola, Vikrama-Chola, Irumadi-Sola (Chola with two crowns alluding to the Chola and the Pandya kingdoms), Devendran (lord of the gods), Chakravartin (the emperor), Panditavatsalan (fond of learned men), Kunjaramallan (the wrestler with elephants) and Surachulamani (the crest jewel of the heroes).

 Parantaka I died in 955.
 His second son Gandaraditya succeeded him.